nhselect/step1-training/content/user-guide/administrator/reporting-on-progress/downloading-learner-self-assessment-reports/index.md

 * **Registered**: Date and time the Learner registered onto the platform
 * **Enrolled**: Date and time the Learner was enrolled onto the Steps proficiencies
 * **LastAccessed**: Date and time the Learner last accessed the platform
 * **OptionalProficiencies:** Number of optional proficiencies the Learner has added.
-There are a total of 16 optional proficiencies Learners can add in Step 1, that relate to Renal Replacement Therapy (RRT)
+There are a total of 16 optional proficiencies Learners can add in Steps , that relate to Renal Replacement Therapy (RRT)
-* **SelfAssessedAchieved:** Number of proficiencies self assessed by Learner as 'Achieved' (/656, or /672 if they have added all 16 optional proficiencies to their Step 1)
+* **SelfAssessedAchieved:** Number of proficiencies self assessed by Learner as 'Achieved' (/656, or /672 if they have added all 16 optional proficiencies to their Steps )
-* **ConfirmedResults:** Number of proficiencies confirmed by a Supervisor (/656, or /672 if they have added all 16 optional proficiencies to their Step 1)
+* **ConfirmedResults:** Number of proficiencies confirmed by a Supervisor (/656, or /672 if they have added all 16 optional proficiencies to their Steps )
 * **SignOffRequested**: Whether Learner has requested final sign off from an Educator/Manager
 * **SignOffAchieved:** Whether the Learner has been received final sign off from an Educator/Manager
 * **SignOffReviewed:** Date and time Educator/Manager last responded to final sign off request from Learner